academics - Logo

 There are several academic stages to becoming a professor in Switzerland, and it takes many years of teaching and research to reach this position.
 The process differs in German-speaking Switzerland and French-speaking Switzerland.

-In German-speaking Switzerland, after obtaining their PhD – a process which takes six years in Switzerland – the researcher then becomes a postdoctoral researcher, specialising in a particular field.
+In German-speaking Switzerland, after obtaining their Ph.D. – a process which takes two to seven years in Switzerland, depending on the field of study – the researcher then becomes a postdoctoral researcher, specialising in a particular field.
 Habilitation is usually a prerequisite for career advancement in German-language universities in Switzerland.
 This is a period of intense research and teaching over a period of several years, considered almost equivalent to a second thesis.
 Although it is generally a requirement for professorship, habilitation is considered less important in natural and life sciences.

 In French-speaking Switzerland, researchers post-PhD can obtain the fixed term position of maître-assistant or the permanent position of maître d’enseignement et de recherche (MER), both of which involve teaching and research.
 The first professorial role is assistant professor (professeur assistant), which allows the researcher to teach and carry out independent research for four to six years.
 Assistant professors with tenure track who have successful evaluations may then be promoted to associate professor (professeur associé).